Jason Newsted: WhoCares

 In October 2010 Newsted joined a supergroup with singer Ian Gillan and former keyboardist Jon Lord from Deep Purple, guitarist Tony Iommi from Black Sabbath, second guitarist Mikko Lindström from HIM, and drummer Nicko McBrain from Iron Maiden.
 The band, called WhoCares, recorded a charity single titled "Out of My Mind".
 The charity single also features a track titled "Holy Water" and is available as digital download or CD format as of May 6, 2011.

 Newsted

 In December 2012, Newsted formed his own band called Newsted with drummer Jesus Mendez Jr. and guitarist Jessie Farnsworth, with Staind guitarist Mike Mushok joining later in March 2013.
 The band released a four-song EP, titled Metal, on January 8, 2013.

 Newsted released its debut album entitled Heavy Metal Music on August 6, 2013.
 In September 2014, the band appeared inactive as its website contained only a brief message that as of September 15, 2014, Jason Newsted was no longer on any social networking sites.
 As of 2018, the Newsted official website has been deactivated.

 He ceased touring with Newsted due to other musical interests as well as the band being unprofitable.
 He says "It cost me an awful lot of money – hundreds of thousands of dollars to take the Newsted band around to the 22 countries we played."

+In April 2023, Newsted announced the band had been reactivated and would play their first show in nearly a decade on May 20 at Revolution Live in Fort Lauderdale, Florida.